PlayNoise is a noise generator or noise player.

 All PlayNoise features are available with both the HTML5 and the Flash version.

 Since the end of 2016, a new (third) player engine (based on HTML5 WebAudio technology) is automatically enabled if your browser supports it.
-It consumes less ressources (CPU usage, battery and network bandwith), and fixes a long standing issue of the other player engines that create an audible "pop" in the sound every 10 minutes.
+It consumes less resources (CPU usage, battery and network bandwith), and fixes a long standing issue of the other player engines that create a short but audible "pop" in the sound every 10 minutes.

 What is the difference between "OGG Vorbis" and "MP3" audio formats?
 How can I choose which one to use?